 On more than one occasion over the last year, I have been asked a variation of the following question:

 Well, just as a starter, here are four areas where I feel Microsoft products really excel in an educational context:

 - Accessibility – Microsoft are putting learning firmly in the hands of students, with impressive app compatibility on all devices.
-Not forgetting the outstanding ‘built-in’ Microsoft Learning Tools, which are now readily available across the full Office 365 suite of applications.
+Not forgetting the outstanding ‘built-in’ Microsoft Learning Tools, which are now readily available across their broad suite of applications.

 - Responsiveness – From personal experience the MS product teams are extremely responsive to feedback and subsequently, the needs of learners and educators.
 In fact, my own ‘wish list’ of Microsoft Teams features from the last academic year are already on the product’s roadmap and scheduled for release later this year.

 - Relevance – MS applications, including Teams, actively support students to develop digital literacy skills that will prepare them for future employment.
-Also, we now know that there are 13 million daily active users of Microsoft Teams worldwide, with over 500,000 organisations now having adopted the platform for workplace communication and collaboration.
+In addition, we now know that there are 13 million daily active users of Microsoft Teams worldwide, with over 500,000 organisations having adopted the platform for workplace communication and collaboration.

 - Integration – The applications are also extremely well integrated.
 Not just with each other, but also with a vast array of 3rd party tools and connectors – some of the most recent examples of which, include: Turnitin, Kahoot and Moodle.

 In June 2018 I wrote articles for the Microsoft Education and ALT blogs, around our institution’s early adoption of Microsoft Teams in learning and teaching.
-I identified two initial areas where the introduction of Teams had successfully addressed some common challenges.
+I identified two key areas where the introduction of Teams had been successful in addressing some common challenges.

-- A lack of engagement with the often ‘static’ discussion tools that sit within ‘traditional’ learning platforms.
+- A lack of engagement with some often ‘static’ discussion tools which sit within ‘traditional’ learning platforms.

-- The use of contemporary social media (e.g. Facebook), to facilitate community/discussion spaces.
+- The use of contemporary social media (e.g. Facebook), to facilitate an online community and discussion spaces.